Ophthalmology Billing Services in Missouri

 Why Missouri Ophthalmology Practices Need Specialized Billing

 Ophthalmology billing itself is complex.
 Ophthalmology practices perform high-volumes of diagnostic testing (OCT, visual fields, fundus photography), office procedures (intravitreal injections), and surgery (cataract, glaucoma, retinal).
 Cataract surgery billing includes the procedure, IOL implant, and post-operative visits within the global period.
 When you combine this coding complexity with Missouri's specific payer rules, authorization requirements, and 3 MO HealthNet managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving ophthalmology practices from Kansas City to Springfield and across Missouri.
+Go Medical Billing provides that expertise at 2.49% of collections, serving ophthalmology practices from Kansas City to Lee's Summit and across Missouri.

 Missouri Payer Challenges for Ophthalmology